adityasharma0131/CharScanAi/README.md

 Acknowledgments go to the authors of the original research article for their groundbreaking work, which served as the inspiration for this project.
 Additionally, thanks to the creators of the `yfinance`, `mplfinance`, and `Roboflow` tools for their invaluable resources.

 ## Disclaimer
 **Important:** ChartScanAI is intended to be used as an informational tool only and should not be considered financial advice.
-Users are advised to use this tool in conjunction with their own research and professional financial advice.
+Users are advised to use this tool in conjunction with their own research and professional financial advice."# CharScanAi"